Juanjdurillo/intro_unix/README.md

 ---

 # Variables

-* Bash allows to declare variables
+* Bash allows declaring variables

-* A variable consist of any number of letters, digits or undercsores
+* A variable consist of any number of letters, digits or underscores
 	* case sensitive
 	* cannot start with a digit

 * A variable is assigned a value with the `=` operator
-	* there may not be any whitesparece between the variable name and the value
+	* there may not be any whitespace between the variable name and the value

 * A variable value can be accessed using the `$` operator

-* By default the shell treats variable values as strings, even if the value is a digit
+* By default, the shell treats variable values as strings, even if the value is a digit

-* Bash allow to create integer variables using `declare -i`
+* Bash allows creating integer variables using `declare -i`

 ```bash
 var1=3+4